 There was one small thing I wanted and that was controlling it from the smart home app features on Alexa.
 You can control the LinkTap from Alexa or Google Home using verbal controls with the Alexa skill installed but at this time I can’t create a routine with it.
 If they add that functionality I will be ecstatic.

 So here are the features of the LinkTap:

 - Compatible with Google and Alexa for voice control e.g. “Ask LinkTap to water the garden for 15 minutes”

 - Has a very functional smartphone app for Android and iOS

-- Measures the water flow in real-time reports on it afterwards too if you want to review usage
+- Measures the water flow in real-time and reports on it afterward too if you want to review usage

 - Zigbee gateway which provides excellent range and a solid connection